A Trial of Centanafadine Efficacy, Safety, and Tolerability in Adult Subjects With Binge Eating Disorder

 Time Frame

-Change from Baseline in Number of Binge Eating Days per Week
+Change From Baseline in Number of Binge Eating Days Per Week

-Time Frame: Baseline up to Week 8
+Time Frame: Baseline, Weeks 7 to 8

 Secondary Outcome Measures